codehag/TwitchMonkey/README.md

 # TwitchMonkey

-A learning aide for engines.
+A learning aid for engines.
 Very small engine for a very small language.
 Implements the following:

 Grammar